mikaem/SISC-Legendre-to-Chebyshev/README.md

 In addition there is
   * bin - An executable l2c that can run various tests
   * results - Bash and Python files that can be used to recreate the figures in the paper above.
-They have obvious names, like table1.py.
-Note that the bash-files have precomputed data included and if you want to recompute something, then you need to open these files and modify at the top.
+They have obvious names, like `table1.py`.
+Note that the bash-files have precomputed data included and if you want to recompute something on a local machine, then you need to open these files and modify at the top.
 For example, modify `rerun_fmm="no"` to `rerun_fmm="yes"` in order to rerun the results for the faster multipole method described in the paper.
+See below for installing the software.

 # Installation
 The code is set up to be compiled with the [meson](https://mesonbuild.com) build system.
 If all dependencies are easily found, then it should work by cloning this repository and then